 OAK TREE AND LIMBS

-This silhouette of a tree pained on weathered fence board is from the giant oak trees of southern Louisiana where limbs touch the ground.
-As a child I wondered if the roots came up to connect to branches, allowing water to circulate endlessly.
-Later in life, I used the same image as metaphor for the interconnectedness of life and knowledge, where the tips of branches are the points where science/art, physics/aesthetics, athletics/chemistry, and all disciplines interrelate.
+This silhouette of a tree pained on weathered fence board is from the giant oak trees of southern Louisiana where limbs touch the ground and children run up them.
+I climbed these and was convinced that the roots connected to those limbs.
+Later in life, I used the same image to explain interconnectedness, where all knowledge relates at the tips of branches.
+In both ideas there's a reliance on metaphorical expression through nature to reduce complexity.

 “Nature, as a rich taxonomy of species and forms, provide a vast metaphorical tapestry for the creation of diverse and complex differentiations.”